 Saving Scotland's Red Squirrels is a partnership project led by the Scottish Wildlife Trust and includes Scottish Natural Heritage, Forestry Commission Scotland, RSPB Scotland, Scottish Land & Estates and the Red Squirrel Survival Trust.
 The partnership is also supported by an extensive network of over 400 landowners covering well over 4,000 square kilometres.

 For over 50 years, the Scottish Wildlife Trust has worked with its members, partners and supporters in pursuit of its vision of healthy, resilient ecosystems across Scotland’s land and seas.
-The Trust successfully champions the cause of wildlife through policy and campaigning work, demonstrates best practice through practical conservation and innovative partnerships, and inspires people to take positive action through its education and engagement activities.
 The Trust manages a network of 120 wildlife reserves across Scotland and is a member of the UK-wide Wildlife Trusts movement.

-The Forestry Commission serves as the forestry directorate of the Government, advising on and implementing forestry policy and managing the national forest estate.
-Forestry Commission Scotland is ensuring that the national forest estate plays its part in delivering the aims of the partnership, and is supporting private landowners to do the same.Their mission is to protect and expand Scotland's forests and woodlands and increase their value to society and the environment.
+Forestry Commission Scotland serves as the forestry directorate of the Government, advising on and implementing forestry policy and managing the national forest estate.
+Its mission is to protect and expand Scotland's forests and woodlands and increase their value to society and the environment.

 The Red Squirrel Survival Trust is a UK charity established to ensure the conservation and protection of the red squirrel in the UK.
-They work in partnership with dedicated and knowledgeable local groups and on projects around the country.
-The Trust is providing support to the north east component of Saving Scotland’s Red Squirrels.
-This is part of their wider scheme to protect the red squirrels of Scotland, which includes supporting the Red Squirrels in South Scotland project.
+It works in partnership with dedicated and knowledgeable local groups and on projects around the country.

 Saving Scotland's Red Squirrels is grateful to a number of organisations, trusts and individuals who help make our work possible.
 For more information, click on the boxes below.
 Alternatively, click here to make a donation to the project.